All About Renee Reyes

 We would like to advertise on ReneeReyes.com

-I’m sorry: I don’t accept advertisers.
-I like keeping it devoid of distracting messages.
+Sorry: I don’t accept advertisers.
+Like keeping my site devoid of distracting messages.

 If you offer a service or product you believe should be including amongst my various listings?
 Send me a link with your information.
 If I think its comparable to other sites I recommend?
 I’ll consider adding yours within the appropriate heading.